News

 Most path users with dogs dispose of their dog waste appropriately.
 A minority do not appear to accept this responsibility, and the evidence is on the path behind Swallowfields by Longforth Farm.
 Featured recently in Welly News, piles of these bags have to be disposed of by council workers and the volunteers who trim excessive foliage.
 Can you imagine the feelings of these folk, for whom it's their job, or because they take a pride in maintaining the path.

 Problems for users on the path running from Gay Street, through Cades and emerging onto the B3187 at Ken Coles agricultural site have finally been resolved.
 Firstly, the section starting at Gay Street, WG 17/19, officially runs across several dwellings and gardens.
 Second, the section originally running through fields now takes a circuitous meander through Cades.
 The final section, WG 14/6, leads straight through Coles busy and dangerous site.
 Now waymarkers are in place indicating a permissive detour, starting further west on the B3187 on refurbished steps by a low bridge.
-They continue through Cades, where a dangerous and obsolete stile has been removed, and into the
+They continue through Cades, where a dangerous and obsolete stile has been removed, and into the playing field by Gay Street.

 Our thanks to the county and town councils for progressing this work.